unadlib/reactant/README.md

 ---

-Reactant is very easy to get Started.
-You can try Reactant by visiting the [online project](https://stackblitz.com/edit/reactant-ts).
+Reactant is very easy to get started.
+You can try Reactant by visiting the [online demo](https://stackblitz.com/edit/reactant-ts).

 Here is the counter example: